Sloan-Performing-Arts-Center/venue-audio/networking.md

 The control network has a permanently-installed wireless access point for use with iPads and other computers.

-This is a hidden network—see network details physically posted.
+This is a hidden network—network details are physically posted in the patch bay and near the audio console.
 The network SSID is `Sloan Audio`.

 ### Patch bay access (point-to-port ports)